Pulover/PuloversMacroCreator/Documentation/Variables.md

 ### Boolean Assignment

 To switch a variable's value True <> False use an exclamation in from of the value.
-Variable must be enclosed in percent signs.
+This option is only available with the "Expression" option checked.

-> MyVar := !MyVar ; Or !%MyVar% without Expression checked
+> MyVar := !MyVar

 ## Expressions in command parameters